 Frequently our international clients ask if they could limit a person contract in China for 6 months if the probationary period being the entire employment period.
-In the table below you’ll find the maximum duration of probationary period directed by the Labor Contract Law in China.
+In the table below you’ll find the maximum duration of the probationary period directed by the Labor Contract Law in China.

 Always provide a new employee with a job description.
 This is crucial as it will affect various aspects of your employee management ranging from KPI performance, bonus evaluation and even termination.

-In China, the basic annual leave for an employee is from 5 to 15 days, depending on accumulated work years.
+In China, the basic annual leave for an employee is from 5 to 15 days, depending on the accumulated work years.
 International companies generally offer longer annual leave.
 Therefore the international companies are more attractive to talented candidates.

 Other types of leave depend on the specific situation, and may vary between cities:

 - Maternity leave, For example, a father can get 10 days paternity leave in Shanghai, whereas in Beijing he may get 15 days leave.